KatarzynaDudziak/ChristmasChallenge/README.md

-:christmas_tree: Christmas Challenge by @wswieciekodu :christmas_tree:
+# :christmas_tree: Christmas Challenge :christmas_tree:

+Christmas Challenge by @wswieciekodu.
+All solutions were created in Python.